Zheng-NGS-Lab/SplitFusion/README.md

 # SplitFusion - a fast pipeline for detection of gene fusion based on fusion-supporting split alignment.

 Gene fusion is a hallmark of cancer.
-Many gene fusions are effective therapeutic targets such as BCR-ABL in chronic myeloid leukemia, EML4-ALK in lung cancer, and any of a number of partners-ROS1 in lung cancer.
+Many gene fusions are effective therapeutic targets such as BCR-ABL in chronic myeloid leukemia and EML4-ALK in lung cancer in lung cancer.
 Accurate detection of gene fusion plays a pivotal role in precision medicine by matching the right drugs to the right patients.

 Challenges in the diagnosis of gene fusions include poor sample quality, limited amount of available clinical specimens, and complicated gene rearrangements.
-The anchored multiplex PCR (AMP) is a clinically proven technology designed, in one purpose, for robust detection of gene fusions across clinical samples of different types and varied qualities, including RNA extracted from FFPE samples.
+The anchored multiplex PCR (AMP) is a clinically proven technology that has accelerated gene fusion discoveries and supported robust clinical diagnoses (Zheng, Nat.
+Med., 2014).

+Equally important to a robust wet lab technology is a high-performing computational method for calling gene fusions. **SplitFusion** is fast by leveraging the chimeric alignment (split-read) of BWA-MEM. **SplitFusion** is agnostic to known coding transcripts. **SplitFusion** is sensitive, specific, computationally efficient, and features highly desirable abilities in clinical reporting, including the capabilities to infer fusion transcript frame-ness and exon-boundary alignments; to calculate number of unique DNA fragment ligation sites; and the **SplitFusion-Target** mode allows for continuous evidence-based improvement in clinical reporting.

-**SplitFusion** can be used for RNA-seq data and the Anchored Multiplex PCR (AMP) data, for detecting gene fusions based on BWA-MEM split alignments, i.e. reads crossing fusion breakpoints, with the ability to accurately infer frame-ness and exon-boundary alignments for prediction functional fusions.
-SplitFusion also outputs example breakpoint-supporting seqeunces in FASTA and BAM format, allowing for further investigations.
+**SplitFusion** can be used for RNA-seq data and the Anchored Multiplex PCR (AMP) data.

 ## Reference publication